Skip to main content

 What this help actually looks like in Michigan

 First action: file one Michigan health coverage application, not four separate program applications.
-Under Michigan’s Bridges Eligibility Manual for Medicare Savings Programs, a single health coverage application is used for MSP-only cases, and MDHHS also has to review many current Medicaid cases for MSP eligibility without making the person start over.
+Under Michigan’s Bridges Eligibility Manual, a single health coverage application is used for MSP-only cases.
+MDHHS also has to review many current Medicaid cases for MSP eligibility without making the person start over.

 For most Michigan seniors, this help shows up in one of three ways.
 First, the state may start paying your Part B premium, which can raise your monthly Social Security payment.
 Second, if you qualify for QMB, you should not be billed for Medicare-covered Part A or Part B cost-sharing.
 Third, if you also have full Medicaid, your Michigan case may move into the Medicare Buy-In process even when you are not approved under the usual QI rules.

-The MSP rules themselves are statewide.
-The local differences are practical ones: which county MDHHS office handles your case, which of Michigan’s 16 Area Agencies on Aging serves your county, and which plan counseling or dual-eligible plan options are available if you also get full Medicaid and need help from Michigan Enrolls or Beneficiary Support.
+The MSP rules are statewide.
+The local differences are practical ones: which county MDHHS office handles your case, which local aging agency serves your county, and which plan counseling or dual-eligible plan options are available if you also get full Medicaid and need help from Beneficiary Support.

 Quick facts